0xtavian/axiom-wiki/A-Quickstart-Guide.md

 To detach from this tmux session, run `ctrl+a d`, this will disconnect you from the box but leave your tmux session running (and any command running in that session!)

-### Backup an Initialized Instance
+### Backup an Initialized Instance - `axiom-backup <instance>`
+After running axiom-init you can set up config files, unique wordlists, private tools etc, take a snapshot of that image and use it to deploy future axiom instances/fleets.
 ```
 axiom-backup jerry
 ```
-After running axiom-init you can set up config files, unique wordlists, private tools etc, take a snapshot of that image and use it to deploy future axiom instances/fleets.

 ### Delete your instance
 Once you're done with your instance, delete it using the command, `axiom-rm <instance>`